GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

     * ``zaken:set-result`` - to set result to the case
     * ``zaken:create-status`` - to add status to the case

-Each operation type has its own required shape for a blueprint permission.
+Each operation type has its required shape for a blueprint permission.
 It is explained in the details in the "Blueprint permission" subsection.

 Blueprint permissions